128technology/docs/docs/onboard_ssr_device_otp.md

 1. At the instruction in the terminal window: `Press ESC for boot menu`, do so.
  ![Boot Menu prompt](/img/onboard_otp_boot_menu.png)
-2. From the boot menu, enter the boot device number and press Enter.
+2. From the boot menu, enter the boot device number corresponding to the USB, and press Enter.

  ![Select Boot Device](/img/onboard_otp_boot_device.png)
 3. When the USB installer boot menu is displayed, follow the [Installing SSR Using OTP](intro_otp_iso_install.mdx#installing-ssr-using-one-touch-provisioning-otp) instructions to complete the installation process.